 Art allows me to express my inner thoughts to where no spoken phrase can encapsulate my true uncensored emotion.
 Art is my voice, my form of communication.
 Art is my words, my vocabulary, my song." -KyD

 Who am I?

 My name is Kenyatta and I was born in California several years ago.
-I am a Type A creative that loves to paint, design, & knit.
-I am also a doctoral student & lecturer who is crazy lucky to facilitate learning to adult learners.
+I am a Type A creative that loves to paint, design, knit, & quilt.
 When I'm not working, you may find me on our hammock staring at the sky...no matter what color it may be on any given day.

 KYD Designs is a continuing affirmation I have for myself that encourages moments in time for art, design, and all things alike.
 I am truly greatful that I have so many opportunities to work and surround myself with so many projects & such wonderful people!

 I was captivated by an artistic design on a friend's handout leaflet.
 I was told it was by Kenyatta Dawson.
 An introduction was made and within less than one week, over emails, Kenyatta created the precise vision I had for my CLUB BAKLAVA Showcase night for Belly dance.
 Kenyatta made it all very smooth running, no resistance to my creative thought and no matter how many changes I asked for, she was there 100%.
 The result is a dynamic, exciting, fabulous, vibrant art work that I am very happy with.
 Kenyatta did this by email without even meeting me face to face...
 She knows how to capture your imagination and put it down in mesmerising designs....
 I look forward to working with Kenyatta in the near future and I wholeheartedly recommend her to all." – Hossam Ramzy